-Although my current positions at Book Passage, and chairing the Diversity and Inclusion subcommittee for California Independent Booksellers Association (CALIBA) and the American Booksellers Association (ABA), reflect my love for books, writing and writers, it is only a portion of my personal and professional history.
+Although my current work projects with independent bookstores, and chairing the Diversity and Inclusion subcommittee for California Independent Booksellers Association (CALIBA) and the American Booksellers Association (ABA), reflect my love for books, writing and writers, it is only a portion of my personal and professional history.
 Over the years, I’ve reinvented myself many times!
 My journey has taken me to great cities throughout the United States and abroad.
 It’s introduced me to amazing people, both known and unknown who have influenced my world personally and professionally.
 As a news broadcaster and print journalist I have interviewed iconic characters like Rosa Parks, Johnnie Cochran and Dennis Archer, the former mayor of Detroit.

 At the start of my news career in Dallas, I was an in-house producer and reporter for a radio network.
 That pivotal first job led way to opportunities to cover events such as the falling of the Berlin wall, the dismantling of apartheid and the infamous Rodney King verdict right from my desk.
 I was hooked.
 Eventually, I returned to my hometown of Detroit where I worked for national news networks.
 As an eager reporter/producer, I took on anything and everything, covering small stories to big, significant stories: School board meetings and newspaper strikes, to major court cases such as the Malice Green shooting and the Tanya Harding-Nancy Kerrigan controversy (Remember?
 It started in Detroit!).